A Derived Decomposition for Equivariant $D$-modules

 Recall that a \emph{monad} acting on a category $\cC \in \DGCat$ is an algebra object $T$ in the monoidal category $\Fun(\cC,\cC)$.
-The category of $T$-modules\footnote{Sometimes $T$-modules in $\cC$ are referred to as $T$-algebras.} is denoted $\cC^T$ \begin{example} Suppose $B$ is a dg-algebra, $\cC = B-\dgmod$, and $T$ is a continuous monad acting on $\cC$.
+Associated to this data we have the category of \emph{$T$-modules}\footnote{Some authors use the term $T$-algebra instead of $T$-module; we prefer the latter terminology as it is more appropriate for the type of monads we consider.} See \cite{Lurie2017} Section 4.7 for further details. \begin{example} Suppose $B$ is a dg-algebra, $\cC = B-\dgmod$, and $T$ is a continuous monad acting on $\cC$.
 The monad $T$ can be thought of as an algebra object $A$ in the category of $B$-bimodules, or equivalently, a dg $B$-ring (i.e. a dg-algebra $A$ together with a morphism $B\to A$).
 The category of modules $\cC^T$ is equivalent $A-\dgmod$ (i.e. $A$-modules in $B-\dgmod$ are the same thing as $A$-modules in $\Vect$). \end{example}